Upper School Curriculum

 AP Chemistry

-Advanced Placement Chemistry is a college-level lecture/laboratory course, which includes an in-depth analysis of the basic topics covered in introductory chemistry with advanced problem solving techniques in stoichiometry, kinetics, equilibrium, qualitative and quantitative analysis, acid/base and buffer chemistry, oxidation/reduction reactions and electrochemistry, thermodynamics, gas laws, and nuclear chemistry.
-Students must be prepared to do extensive independent practice and take responsibility for their own learning.
-Critical thinking and problem solving are essential to success.
+Advanced Placement Chemistry is a college-level lecture/laboratory course that includes an in-depth analysis of the basic topics covered in introductory chemistry with advanced problem-solving techniques in stoichiometry, kinetics, equilibrium, qualitative and quantitative analysis, acid/base and buffer chemistry, oxidation/reduction reactions and electrochemistry, thermodynamics and gas laws.
+Students must be prepared to do extensive independent practice and take responsibility for their learning.
+Critical thinking and problem-solving are essential to success.

 AP Computer Science